What is the Percentage Change?

 Even though the outcome is positive it cannot be interpreted as favorable results.
 It depends on the input we used in the formula.
 For example, we used this formula in a cost comparison of two years, if the outcome is positive then results are favorable.
 But on the other hand, if the outcome of a sale comparison is positive then the result cannot be said favorably.

 Prima facie negative values cannot be said unfavorable results every time.
 If we desire an increase in the value of a particulars item, a negative outcome of comparison cannot be said unfavorable results.

-The percentage change formula has to be used carefully.
+The formula has to be used carefully.
 Position of the old value and a new value can be interchanged as follows:

 New Number – Old Number/Old Number * 100

-But the outcome of this formula has to be interpreted vice-versa to interpretation explained above.
+But the outcome of this equation has to be interpreted vice-versa to interpretation explained above.